lminsl/lminsl.github.io/content/posts/ioi-2014-problem-3/index.md

 math: true
 ---

-While solving some competitive programming problems, I found that [IOI 2014 Problem 3][ioi_2014_3], rephrased below, is quite interesting.
+Competitive programming problems turn out to be helpful for math olympiad training (and it's fun too)!

+Let us look at [IOI 2014 Problem 3][ioi_2014_3]:

 Let $n \ge 3$ be an integer.
 Alice and Bob play a game based on a graph of $n$ points, each labeled from $0$ to $n-1$.
 The graph is initially empty.
 In the $i^{\text{th}}$ round of the game, the following occurs in order: